Here's a great opportunity for your children to learn how to serve others:

 What to do with the dresses after the wedding?

-Most bridesmaids never wear their dress again.
-The dress gets stuck in the back of the closet and stays there for years.
+stuck in the back of the closet and stays there for years.
 Why not donate it to someone who would love to have it?
 There

 are organizations that collect bridesmaid’s dresses to give to